Questions and answers about SAP Business One fields and functions.

 A department in SAP Business One is a grouping of employees who perform similar tasks.

-To assign a user group to a user, click on the "Assign authorisation groups to the user" button and select the corresponding group.
+To assign a user to a user group, click the „Assign permission groups to user“ button and select the appropriate group.

 A mobile user licence enables a user to access SAP Business One via a smartphone app.